Tdarnell/advent-of-code-2022/README.md

 I found this challenge to be simpler than the last few days, and I was able to solve it without resorting to hints.
 I did end up taking advice from the subreddit to use unicode characters for the display for part 2, which made it much easier to read.

 I liked having a puzzle output that was a [visual representation](outputs/2022/day10_part2_CRT.txt) of the solution, and I think I will try to do this more in the future.

+### Day 11

+I liked this challenge as I needed to go away and learn something new!
+I found part 1 to be fairly simple but did not initially know how to approach part 2.
+After doing some research into managing integer overflow I discovered modulo arithmetic and was able to solve the problem.
+I enjoyed learning about this new concept and I think I will use it more in the future.
+[Terminal output with timers](outputs/2022/day11_terminal_output.txt).